lorensen/VTKExamples/src/VTKBook/10Chapter10.md

 ## 10.8 Exercises

-10.1 Create an image pipeline that will segment the area with vertical lines in Figure 10–19.
+10.1 Create an image pipeline that will segment the area with vertical lines in **Figure 10-19**.

 10.2 Decomposition can increase the speed of an operation.